MarcCG0/tech-talks/README.md

 Set up your poetry environment and install dependencies: `poetry install` `poetry shell`.

+Add your openai apikey at `secrets/openai_api_key.json` so that you can generate the embeddings.
+A simple (and free alternative) is to use the python module `sentence_transformers`.

 Note: Make sure that Python interpreter is using the correct environment.

+Happy coding!

 ### Bibliography